anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The product-serial-number composition is manufacturer-dependent and may contain information regarding the manufacturer, the product type, and further information specific to the product instance.
 To allow distinction of pledges, the product-serial-number therefore needs to be sufficiently unique.

-Note that the service name definition is not fully inline with the naming recommendation of {{RFC6763}}.
+Note that the service name definition is not fully inline with the naming recommendation of {{RFC6763}} .
 However, the definition allows to discover specific instances of a pledge.
+As mDNS has some restrictions on the usable character set, the `product-serial-number`, which corresponds to the X520SerialNumber in the IDevID certificate, has limitations.

 The `_brski-pledge._tcp` service, however, targets machine-to-machine discovery.